 For cases that could not be automatically matched using statistical programming due to reasons such as spelling issues, abbreviations, and county mismatch, additional CHIS variables were used to accurately identify and manually assign the name of the school.
 These variables included age of respondent, ZIP code, city, and county of home residence.
 Additional information in the state school database was used to verify the child or adolescent's school, including school district, school county, school city, school ZIP code, and school grade range should be used to facilitate spell-check and abbreviation corrections to the school names.
+Further, the California Department of Education's directory information was used to distinguish between Public and Private schools and code respondents.

-5. INDUSTRY AND OCCUPATION CODING
+INDUSTRY AND OCCUPATION CODING

-This section describes the CHIS 2021-2022 Industry and Occupation (I&O) open-ended response coding process.
+This section describes the CHIS 2023 Industry and Occupation (I&O) open-ended response coding process.
 The open-ended industry question was AK5 while occupation was AK6.
 The first step involved translating any Spanish, Chinese, Korean, Vietnamese, or Tagalog language open-ended responses into English, correcting any spelling errors, reviewing abbreviations, and reducing text to accommodate the requirements of the National Institutes for Occupational Safety and Health's (NIOSH) NIOSH Industry and Occupation Computerized Coding System (NIOCCS)2.

 After these steps were completed, any records with an open-ended response to either AK5 or AK6 were submitted to NIOSH NIOCCS V3.0.
 NIOSH NIOCCS was upgraded to V3.0 in March 2018.
 Depending upon the quality of data input, the new version of the computerized system improved autocoding rates by 10-25%.
 The option for High and Medium confidence level coding was removed and V3.0 added a 'Suggest Review' flag on complex autocoded records.
 The new version also included additional variables such as Industry and Occupation scores.
 This coding system was developed to translate English language text entries to standardized I&O codes.
 As stated in the online documentation, the I&O codes are "based on the Census Industry and Occupation Classification system supplemented with special codes developed by CDC/NIOSH for non-paid workers, non-workers, and the military."
 This means that the codes are in the same four-digit format that the Census coding system utilizes.
-For this process, we used Census 2012 as the classification scheme.
+For this process, we used Census 2018 as the classification scheme.

 The matched responses percentages rates showed marked increases with the updated autocoding system.
 For CHIS 2021, 88.7 % industry and occupation responses matched.
 For CHIS 2022, 86.3% industry and occupation responses matched.
+In 2023, 85.8% industry and occupation responses matched.
 In comparison, the matched responses percentage for CHIS 2019 was 71.1%.
 For occupation text, 70.5% matched.
-For CHIS 2020 74.3% industry responses matched.
-For occupation text, 73.5% matched.
-The new version of NIOCCS used for the CHIS 2021-2022 coding removed the suggested review flag and any record marked as NIOSH-Insufficient Information for either industry or occupation was sent for manual coding.
+For CHIS 2020 74.5% industry responses matched.
+For occupation text, 73.6% matched.
+For CHIS 2023, 95.7% industry responses matched.
+For occupation text, 88.7% matched.
+The new version of NIOCCS used for the CHIS 2021-2023 coding removed the suggested review flag and any record marked as NIOSH-Insufficient Information for either industry or occupation was sent for manual coding.

-All remaining records that did not match both their industry and occupation responses using the NIOCCS system were sent to the Census National Processing Center (NPC) for coding using the Demographic Survey's Division (DSD) computer-assisted I&O coding system.4 Census coded industry
+All remaining records that did not match both their industry and occupation responses using the NIOCCS system were sent to the Census National Processing Center (NPC) for coding using the